Skip to main content

 The crucifixion was where our sin and God’s love and justice met.

-Jesus died on the cross as an atonement, which means a payment for sin.
-In the Old Testament, the animal sacrifices were a shadow of the ultimate sacrifice that would one day atone for sins once and for all.
+Jesus died on the cross to atone (pay) for our sin.
+In the Old Testament, the animal sacrifices were a shadow of this ultimate sacrifice.
 Because of His great love for us, God sent His Son to earth to pay the penalty for our sin with His death on the cross.
 He alone was qualified because as God in human flesh, He was the only one who ever lived a sinless life.
 Our sin was laid on Him, and He died in our place, thereby satisfying the Lord’s justice.

 The cross is the heart of the Christian life.

-The crucifixion is the divine transaction that saves us.
+The crucifixion is the divine action that saves us.
 Only the blood of Christ can cleanse us from sin and reconcile us to the Father.
-Although the Jews and the Romans viewed the crucifixion as the execution of a criminal, God saw it as the perfect atoning sacrifice that allowed Him to justify sinful mankind.
+Although the Jews and the Romans viewed the crucifixion as the execution of a criminal, God saw it as the perfect atoning sacrifice that allowed Him to reconcile mankind to Himself.

-Christ’s sacrifice surpassed all the previous ones (Heb.
+Christ’s immeasurable sacrifice surpassed all the previous ones (Heb.
 9:24-26).
-The Old Testament priests entered the temple offering the blood of animals year after year.
+Levitical law required priests to enter the temple to offer the blood of animals year after year.
 But Jesus entered one time into the holy place in heaven to appear before God and “put away sin by the sacrifice of Himself” (v.
 26).

 Sin is so evil that we cannot ignore, excuse, or rationalize it.
-Those who die in their sins without the Savior will pay the penalty of eternal separation from God.
+Those who die in their sins without the Savior will be eternally separated from God.
 Our sin cost the heavenly Father the death of His beloved Son whom He willingly sent to die for us so we could be justified and not have to pay for our own sin.

-As Jesus hung on the cross, He cried out, “MY GOD, MY GOD, WHY HAVE YOU FORSAKEN ME?”
+As Jesus hung on the cross, He cried out, “My God, My God, why have You forsaken Me?”
 (Matt.
 27:46).
-In those horrible moments when the sins of the world were laid on Him, He bore the weight of all our guilt, and for the first time since eternity past, He felt the separation from His Father.
+In those horrible moments when the sins of the world were laid on Him, He bore the weight of all our guilt, and for the first time since eternity past, He felt forsaken by His Father.

 The crucifixion was an event that can never be duplicated and will never need to be repeated.